 Order of the Coif

 Membership in the national Order of the Coif organization is awarded pursuant to terms set by the national organization.
-Students are eligible for nomination for Order of the Coif upon graduation if they have earned at least 79 of the 105 credits needed for graduation in graded courses at the University of Chicago Law School.
+Students are eligible for nomination for Order of the Coif upon graduation if they have earned at least 79 of the 105 credits needed for graduation in graded courses.
 From that pool of eligible students, the top 10% at graduation are nominated for membership in the Coif.

 Kirkland & Ellis Scholars

 In recognition of a very important gift to the Law School’s Centennial Capital Campaign, the Law School designates outstanding students as Kirkland & Ellis Scholars.
 Beginning with the Class of 2009, students with grades in the top 5% of the class are so designated at the end of their first year or second year of study.
 Additional students will be added to this group during the third year of study so that by graduation, 10% of the class will have been designated Kirkland & Ellis Scholars.
 Once a student receives the designation, it is not removed.